byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ***People are deeply nourished by the process of creating wholeness.***

 ***Healing environments*** allow one to draw emotional support from their settings through the Symbiotic Energy, the living energy of the space.
-One then feels free to move around and interact unselfconsciously, *to combine ones life with the life of the living* systems and elements within the built space.
+One then *feels free* to move around and interact unselfconsciously, *to combine ones life with the life of the living* systems and elements within the built space.
 Achieved by bringing in a number of high quality visual and intuitive interactions among the bio-logical ecosystems and elements of a built space and its users.

 ![Open Space living room, stone floor](./vivariumGeorgeTownGallery/vivariumLivingRoom/vivariumGTLivingroomRelaxWeb.JPG)

 A living design built upon the inherent intuitive 'biophilic' response to built forms, natural settings and systems.
 Designed to generate healthy interactions by encouraging their spontaneous occurrence.

-New ways of thinking, seeing and relating to the Natural World can be expanded, experienced.
+New ways of thinking, seeing and feeling; relating to the Natural World can be expanded, experienced.
 Causing a total shift of posture, perceptions, beliefs, and thought processes.

 ***Transforming ones relationship with the Natural World.***

-Then, once discovered as a fluid field of relationships, one can redefine it, as an entity, to make it operational.

 ![Peek](./vivariumGeorgeTownGallery/vivariumLivingRoom/vivariumGTLivingroomPeekweb.jpg)